-Title: Public Open Space Contr ibutions - Sul bdivis sion Applications

-Policy No.: DEV25

-Date unknown Date Last unknown

-Adopted: Reviewed:

-Objective: To provide guidelines as to when Public Open Space contributions are required and when cash-in-lieu is acceptable.

-- 1. In order to ensure fair and equitable treatment of all landowners seeking to subdivide residential land, Council will recommend to the Western Australian Planning Commission that Public Open Space (POS) contribution be made, in accordance with state policy with the; standard minimum 10% to generally apply. - 2.
-Cash-in-lieu of land to be considered only where it is neither feasible nor practical for land to be contributed, or where a land contribution cannot be amalgamated with an existing or proposed Public Open Space and the land contribution by itself is insufficient in area to be useful for recreation purposes.
+Title: Public Open Space Contributions - Subdivision Applications Policy No.: DEV25 Date unknown Date Last unknown Adopt ed: Reviewed: Objec tive: To provide guidelines as required and when cash-in- en Space contributions are 1.
+1. In order to ensure fair and equitable treatment of all landowners seeking to subdivide residential land, Council will recommend to the Western Australian Planning Commission that Public Open Space (POS) contribution be made, in accordance with state policy with the; standard minimum 10% to generally apply.
+2. state policy with the; standard minimum 10% to generally apply.
+Cash-in-lieu of land to be considered only where it is neither feasible nor practical fe land to be contributed, or where a land contribution cannot be amalgamated with a existing or proposed Public Open Space and the land contribution by itself insufficient in area to be useful for recreation purposes.